BrianWill/japanese_vocab/README.md

-# Japanese Vocab trainer
+# Japanese Story Reader and Vocab Trainer

-A program for collecting stories (short excerpts of Japanese) and drilling their vocabulary.
-An instance of the app will be hosted soon at [JapanVocab.com](https://japanvocab.com).
+A program for reading stories (short excerpts of Japanese) and drilling their vocabulary.

 ![](./images/story.png)